Back to Top

 "Burning in the moment, trapped by desperation between how it is and how it ought to be."

-My Views on Public Education (K-12)
+Libertarians on Public Education (K-12)

-It has been commonly and consistently recognized that the quality of education in Texas is a problem, but I believe that ONE answer is not more state control; it is innovation.
+From my personal perspective, it has been commonly and consistently recognized that the quality of education in Texas is a problem, but I believe that ONE answer is not more state control; it is innovation.

 Given the amount of government funding spent on education in Texas, the expenditure does not seem to translate into adequately prepared students who are capable of finding a job.
 I think that one reason for this is the generic standards and mandates imposed on schools statewide.
-In my opinion, schools and school districts need the freedom to set their educational curriculum and expectations to meet the needs of the people most directly affected by the institution; the students.
+In my opinion, schools and school districts need the freedom to set their educational curriculum and expectations to meet the needs of the people most directly affected by the institution, the students.

 "It's such a cloudy day, seems like we'll never see the sun or feel the day has possibilities."